SyntaxPartnership/mega-man-chronicles/README.md

 - Fixed an issue where the beam in animation didn't leave upon finishing.
 - Fixed an issue where the player's sprite and the beam out animation could collide with one another.
 - Fixed an issue where the incorrect idle animation would play depending on who the player swapped to.
+- Started adding sound effects
+- Moved code from _process() to _input() in the title screen.
+- Simplified code in title screen.
+- Start Mega/Proto/Bass Buster coding.

 Credits:
 --